-Case Study:

-Nick Armstrong
+Case Study: Nick Armstrong

-Age: 25
+Age: 25 y/o male

-Device: Four MCPDrivers[TM], dominant right hand Cause: Traumatic injury at work affecting both
+Cause: Traumatic injury at work affecting

-hands
+both hands

-Job: Welder and auto-mechanic
+Vocation: Welder and auto-mechanic

-Hobbies: Farm work, horses
+Interventions: Four MCPDrivers[TM], dominant right hand

+Purpose

-Purpose This case study highlights the functional and psychosocial benefits attained by a patient with traumatic partial digit amputations, after intervention with four MCPDriversTM on his dominant right hand.
-Patient History Nick is an active 25 year old male with five proximal phalanx amputations across both hands.
+This case study highlights the functional and psychosocial benefits attained by a patient with traumatic partial digit amputations, after intervention with four MCPDriversTM on his dominant right hand.

+Patient History

+Nick is an active 25-year-old male with five proximal phalanx amputations across both hands.
 His injury occurred in 2012 on the job as a welder.
 While operating a steel roller, both hands were pulled into the machine, causing severe crushing injuries and degloving to both hands.
 He spent a month in the hospital undergoing dozens of surgeries, including skin grafts, joint fusing on his left hand, and an unsuccessful replantation of his right finger #5.
 The medical team was unsure if Nick would have any use of his hands considering the level of trauma, tissue damage, and structure loss.
 But after months of therapy, Nick surpassed expectations and regained some function and range of motion from his residual digits.

 At the time, there were no functional finger prostheses on the market that were suitable for Nick's required level of activity, strength, and use.

+Patient Objectives

-Patient Concerns & Objectives Nick's primary objectives were to be able to fully grasp objects with confidence, to return to work as a welder and auto mechanic, and to be able to continue his hobbies, which include maintaining he and his fiancé's land and horses.
+Nick's primary objectives were to be able to fully grasp objects with confidence, to return to work as a welder and auto mechanic, and to be able to continue his hobbies, which include maintaining he and his fiancé's land and horses.

-Figure 1(b): Right Hand Naked Prosthetics, 614 4th Ave E, Olympia, WA 98501-1113 Tel: +1 (888)977-6693 Email: info@npdevices.com

 His residual digits allowed him to hold objects, but without a firm grip.
 He was able to lift a hammer, but unable to swing or control it.
 The loss of fingers on his right hand also greatly diminished his ability to perform the fine motor tasks required in his work.

+Figure 1(a): Left Hand

+Figure 1(b): Right Hand

 Like many people who have experienced disfigurement of the hands, Nick's self-esteem and confidence had also plummeted.
 He stopped engaging in handshakes and would try to hide his hands from view.
-He states "it may not matter to them but in my mind, I'm thinking I'm different, they're staring at me".
+He states, "it may not matter to them but in my mind, I'm thinking 'I'm different, they're staring at me.'"
 He states that even interacting with a cashier for a financial transaction caused him serious distress.

+Prosthetic Intervention

-Prosthesis History After healing and therapy, Nick was fit with a cosmetic device that provided no functionality.
+After healing and therapy, Nick was fit with a cosmetic device that provided no functionality.
 His prosthetist, David Rotter, advised Nick to refrain from trying other prosthetic devices because nothing on the market at that time could accommodate Nick's level of amputation and rugged lifestyle requirements.
 Rotter was aware that innovations were in process, and wanted Nick to wait and see if a more appropriate solution would become available.

-2015.
-Naked Prosthetics first demonstrating and testing its new prosthesis, the MCPDriverTM.
-The MCPDriverTM is a body-powered functional digit prosthesis for individuals who have an amputation(s) proximal to the PIP joint.
+In 2015, Naked Prosthetics first started demonstrating and testing its new prosthesis, the MCPDriver $^{\text{\tiny{TM}}}.$ The MCPDriver $^{\text{\tiny{TM}}}$ is a bodydriven functional digit prosthesis for individuals who have an amputation(s) proximal to the PIP joint.
 Based on measurements provided by a clinician, each device is designed and fully customized by an engineer for an individual patient.
 It allows each digit to articulate and abduct naturally and independently.
 The devices are designed and fabricated with strength and function in mind, to allow people to get back to their lives.
 Nick proved to be a good candidate, as each of his fingers had enough residual digit to enable him to engage and drive this body-powered device.
-Nick was asked to be a beta tester and was instrumental in the development of the product.
-After completing a sizing with his prosthetist and test-fitting several iterations, Nick was fit with four MCPDriversTM on his right hand.
-Nick was able to use the devices immediately after the fitting.
-This rapid acclimation speaks to the success of the custom design, which seeks to restore phalanx length and joint location to prior anatomical measurements.
-Figure 2 shows Nick using the device for the first time to put a watch on, a task that requires independent digit motion and high precision.
-Figure 3 shows his device from the palmar side with a work tool.